top of page

 May 158 min read

-In this post I present an example of ATP-driven protein motor movement.
-ATP is a frequently employed driver of protein movement in all...
+In this post I present a perfect example of ATP-driven protein motor movement.
+ATP is a frequently employed driver of protein movement in...

 lscole